StackItHQ/pes-siddarthpai/README.md

    - **Update:** Records can be edited through the Streamlit interface or in the Google Sheet/local database.
    - **Delete:** Records can be deleted through the Streamlit interface or by removing rows in the Google Sheet/local database.

+   These CRUD operations can be performed on one datasource and will be reflected on the other.
+To ensure highest consistency, the user can feel free to use the streamlit UI which allows for CRUD operations.

 3. **Conflict Resolution**:

    - In case of conflicting changes between sync cycles, data from the Google Sheet takes precedence.
    - Changes made in the database are then merged with the sheet data, preserving the most recent state from both sources.

+   Note: I did try to implement `last write wins` but my implementation technique for that included adding a column to both the google sheet and the database to hold the `last modified time` but realised it wouldn't be effective to add columns to the customer data and hence proceeded with a `user defined rule` approach.

 4. **Data Consistency**: